periode/through-a-data-point/README.md

 4. Open Etcher, select the image you just downloaded and the SD card you just inserted, and flash.
 5. Insert the microSD card in the raspberry pi and connect it to a power source.
 A microUSB plugged in to a laptop is enough.
 6. Once the raspberry pi is powered up, you should see a solid blinking LED.
 7. On your computer, open the Command Prompt and type `ping raspberrypi`.
-The [output](http://j.tlns.be/wp-content/uploads/2015/02/step2_ping.png) should give you the IP address of the raspberry pi.
+The [output](http://j.tlns.be/wp-content/uploads/2015/02/step2_ping.png) should give you the IP address of the raspberry pi. **Make sure you are on the same WiFi network as the raspberry Pi**.
 8. Download [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) (you probably want the 64bit MSI version).
 9. Enter the IP address of the raspberry pi in the `Host Name (or IP address)` field, with `Port` set to 22 and click `Open`.
 10. A command prompt should open.
 When asked to login as, enter `pi` and for password enter `raspberry`.